 You may have made a mistake in your past that resulted in a federal conviction.
 You might wonder if you can get that crime expunged from your criminal record.

 However, unlike many state offenses, very few federal convictions get expunged.
-A knowledgeable federal expungement lawyer helps determine if you qualify for relief.
+A knowledgeable federal expungement lawyer helps determine if you qualify for post conviction relief.

 Crimes Carrying Possible Federal Charges

 Crimes resulting in federal charges violate federal laws, occur on federal land, or cross state lines.
 There are many different types of crimes that may be charged as federal offenses.
 Many of those crimes parallel state offenses that may be similar.
 However, elements and penalties may be different.

 Some common crimes that may result in federal charges include:

 - Arson and explosive violations

 - Bribery and public corruption